Little Amal, a 12-foot puppet of a Syrian refugee, will travel the US - KESQ

 Stops are also planned for Philadelphia, Baltimore, Pittsburgh, Detroit, Chicago, Atlanta, the Tennessee cities of Nashville and Memphis, New Orleans, the Texas cities of Austin, Houston, San Antonio and El Paso, as well as the California cities of Los Angeles and San Diego.

 “Obviously there’s a lot of specific points in our American history that we felt that we needed to address and that’s the reason why we’re starting in Boston,” says Enrico Dau Yang Wey, lead puppeteer and co-associate artistic director.
-“The reason why we’re finishing in San Diego is that there’s just such a thin line between the United States and Mexico.”
+“The reason why we were finishing in San Diego is that it’s there’s just such a thin line between the United States and Mexico.”

 Little Amal demands empathy, the puppet of a vulnerable, naive girl who is in a strange place after surviving a long ordeal alone.